samueljacobs98/novabook-api/README.md

 make local
 ```

-This will start the application in local mode.
+This will run the application in local mode, starting the API and Postgres container, applying migrations and seeding data.
 You can also use `make development`, `make staging`, or `make production` to run the application in the respective environments.

-To view the logs in the running application, run
+7. View logs

 ```bash
 make logs env=<environment>
 ```

-If no environment is provided it will default to local.
+If no `env` is provided it will default to `local`.

-7. Stop the application
+8. Stop the application

 ```bash
 make stop env=<environment>
 ```

-8. Run unit and integration tests
+9. Run tests

 ```bash
 npm test